lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

     - **CAUTION:** use the function call where the input is a stationary time series!

+      - this is required, because `ur.df()` uses a linear process, so the process actually needs to be linear (= stationary)

       –> for a non-stationary process (= model selection identified a random walk) you have to fit d1x or d1x instead of x directly!

   - identify which model parameters are significant using `summary(ur.df(...))`
   - optionally: refit again using only the significant parameters with `restrict()`
   - if fitting a differenced time series, rearrange terms of the model equstion